3. Add Actions

 There are a few ways to overwrite manifest values with Garden but this is the recommended approach since it allows you to re-use existing manifests without making any changes to them.
 You can learn more about the different approaches here.

-Next, lets deploy the API.
+Next, lets deploy the API with:

-Step 3 — Add actions for the web service
+Step 5 — Add actions for the web service

 The actions for the web service will be very similar.